Latest Drift (DRIFT) News Update

 TLDR

-1. Drift Liquidity Provider Launch (Q1 2026) – Public debut of DLP pool for users to supply liquidity and earn yield from fees.
+1. Drift Liquidity Provider Launch (Q1 2026) – A new pool for users to supply liquidity to perpetual and spot markets while earning yield from fees and trading P&L.

-2. Mobile App Beta Commencement (January 2026) – Early access to a performance-first, non-custodial trading experience on mobile.
+2. Mobile App Beta Release (Q1 2026) – A native, non-custodial mobile application offering a performance-first trading experience on the go.

 Deep Dive